jrevc/jrev-reviews/reviews/2025-02-07_strange-pictures.md

 author: 'Uketsu'
 authorLast: 'Uketsu'
 tags: ['Mystery', 'Weird Fiction', 'Horror', 'Asia']
-excerpt: 'Much like the simple drawings that each chapter is structured around, there is the suggestion of a deeper and darker terror in what’s being suggested but not outright told.'
+excerpt: 'Much like the simple drawings that each chapter is structured around, the text holds the suggestion of a deeper and darker terror in what’s not outright told.'
 ---

 Above all other things, *Strange Pictures* is a story that highlights the importance of perspective.
 Reading it is like viewing a sprawling, elaborate murder-diorama, but with a zoomed-in point of view that only allows for a few things at a time to be visible.